rickymac68/CIPs/CPS-?/README.md

     * [This video explains Bee Democracy](https://youtu.be/NDnQ4pAjBUg?t=310)
     * Bee Democracy has DReps.
 Let's call them BReps.
     * These are the scouts which return to the hive with information about a particular proposal (A new location for the hive)
-    * From the video we see that BReps dance for the voters to communicate why their proposal is the best.
+    * From the video we see that BReps dance for the delegators to communicate why their proposal is the best.
     * Unlike our DReps...
-      * BReps compete for votes with no reward except for survival of their hive which includes their own survival
+      * BReps (the scouts) compete for delegation with no reward except for survival of their hive which includes their own survival
         * If paying scouts for their work produced more truth than simply working for their own survival and prosperity then evolution would have selected for that
       * BReps only receive delegation for the proposal they are currently soliciting for - Then delegation ends
         * This is key to a functioning democracy - DReps in the bee's world have to earn their delegation for each proposal